 Merely having student loan debt will not negatively impact your credit score.
 In fact, if you make on-time payments, student loans can positively impact your score for several reasons.

 Student loans are considered an installment loan.
 Installment loans have a starting balance that you must repay over time with a fixed number of payments.
 Mortgages and auto loans, along with federal and private student loans, typically fall into this category.
-If you're late in making your payments or if you stop making payments on an installment loan, your credit score will go down.
+Generally, if you're late in making your payments or if you stop making payments on an installment loan, the creditor will report the delinquency to the credit bureaus and your credit score will go down.
+With federal student loans, the servicer will generally start reporting the delinquency once you're more than 90 days late.

 If you’ve missed a payment or think you might have trouble making your upcoming payments on a federal student loan, it’s important not to panic.
 You probably have time to avoid damaging your credit score too badly.
 You can request a deferment, you might have forbearance options, or you might be able to get a more affordable repayment plan so you can keep paying on time.
 (If you have private student loans, call your loan servicer to learn about different options if you can't afford your payments.)